Katherine Greacen Nelson: Community work

-Public image

-Nelson was a well-respected geologist and teacher who was equally dedicated to both the students she taught and to the science she loved.
-Her passion for geology and her desire to share that passion left a lasting impact on the study of geology and is one of the many reasons she was so widely loved.
-She is known for her work towards the progression of earth sciences and was recently recognized by the Geological Society of America as one of the pioneers for woman in geology in the United States of America.
-Her studies within the geological world are truly remarkable but the long-lasting influence she had on her students is what many remember her for.
-She is described as a kind, warm, and enthusiastic individual of whom students spoke highly.
-Nelson did none of her work for pay, instead choosing to teach for free out of a passion for the science and a drive to educate any willing to listen.

-As a teacher her objective was to help students acknowledge and appreciate the world around them, putting a focus on the understanding of topics such as geological processes and the concept of time.
-She especially enjoyed taking her students out into the field to learn about the environment first hand.
-She hosted public lectures and gave museum tours to children with the goal of exposing as many people as possible to geology.
-She could be found teaching school children about minerals and other facets of the science.

-In 1982 she was named Educator of the Year by the Midwest Federation of Mineralogical and Geological Societies due to her many contributions to the geological community.
+In 1982, she was named Educator of the Year by the Midwest Federation of Mineralogical and Geological Societies owing to her many contributions to the geological community.
 At the time of her death, she was a nominee for president of Chapter E. She was also president of the Wisconsin Academy of Sciences, Arts, and Letters in 1952-53 making her the first female president of this organization.

-On January 15, 1983 Katherines colleagues honoured her life by hosting a paleontological symposium that featured the work from several of her students.
+On January 15, 1983, her colleagues honoured her life by hosting a paleontological symposium that featured the work from several of her students.
 Papers of her students were published in a specialized memorial volume of Transactions of the Wisconsin Academy of Sciences, Arts, and Literature.
 Her department named and created a scholarship to honouring her.